malciller/dio-domains/README.md

 ## Strategy files

-A strategy is a file, not compiled code.
-Each entry in `config.json` names one (`"strategy": "jacobs_ladder"`); the engine loads `strategies/<name>.strategy`, validates it, and compiles it to the internal step/action representation at startup.
-The script is a small, dotted language (also accepts `.json`, the compiled form) with no braces or significant whitespace in names:
+Each entry in `config.json` names a strategy, for example `"strategy": "jacobs_ladder"`.
+The engine loads `strategies/<name>.strategy`, validates it, and compiles it to its internal step/action representation at startup.
+The script is a small dotted language.
+The compiled `.json` form is also accepted.

 ```
 when book.updates: